The NHS in Chelmsford and Mid Essex

 Patients with the most severe injuries from Chelmsford and the rest of the East of England are already taken straight to the Major Trauma Centres at Cambridge or London for treatment, often they are taken by Air Ambulance.

 Mid Essex also contains a PCI centre.
 These centres emerged after medical evidence recommends that patients with a heart attack should usually go straight to a cardiac specialist for treatment called PCI (percutaneous coronary intervention).
-Patients without PCI Centres can have waits of up to 43 minutes.
+Patients without access to PCI Centres can have waits of up to 43 minutes.
 Those minutes count, which is why most Chelmsford patients already go straight to Basildon, our local PCI centre.

 There is significant national and international evidence that patients treated in a Specialist Stroke Unit in the first 72-hour period following a stroke, have better chances of survival and recovery.
 The Mid & South Essex stroke services do well in many ways, but we could do better; none of the three hospitals currently have the right number of specialists to provide the level of specialist care needed.
 The Hospitals are considering joining together their stroke teams, to provide a specialist service, on top of continuing to provide stroke care at each of our three hospitals.
 They propose a new specialist stroke unit at Basildon, due to its close links with the existing Essex Cardiothoracic Centre.
 Staff would be equipped and able to diagnose and stabilise the patient’s condition and initiate treatment.
 Advanced imaging and initial treatment for most strokes would continue to be available at each local A&E.